-- 1. To develop in students an understanding and appreciation of the structure and function of the criminal justice system as it applies to adults and juveniles, federal, state, and local criminal laws and procedures, and the relationship of these to the Constitution of the United States. - 2.
+- To develop in students an understanding and appreciation of the structure and function of the criminal justice system as it applies to adults and juveniles, federal, state, and local criminal laws and procedures, and the relationship of these to the Constitution of the United States. - 2.
 To understand the criminal justice systems of other countries in the world. - 3.
-To apply scientific research techniques and related statistical techniques in the study of crime. - To develop an understanding of various theories in criminology, their strengths and weaknesses, and their role in gaining an understanding of crime. - 5.
-To build a base of knowledge regarding the nature of correctional rehabilitation methods and the ways these are applied.
+To apply scientific research techniques and related statistical techniques in the study of crime. - To develop an understanding of various theories in criminology, their strengths and weaknesses, and their role in gaining an understanding of crime.

 Requirements for the B.A.
-Degree With a Major In Criminal Justice Criminal Justice majors are advised to take the first 3 hours of the 9-hour foreign language requirement in Area C. CRJU 1100, CRJU 2100, CRJU 2200, CRJU 2300 12 hours Foreign Language and Culture (additional hours) 6 hours If a student has taken any of the above courses to meet requirements in other areas of the core curriculum, credit must be taken from the following courses: SOCI 1101, SOCI 1160, ANTH 1102, CS 1000, or any Area E course.
+Degree With a Major In Criminal Justice Criminal Justice majors are advised to take the first 3 hours of the 9-hour foreign language requirement in Area C. CRJU 1100, CRJU 2100, CRJU 2200, CRJU 2400 ......
+12 hours Foreign Language and Culture (additional hours) ......
+6 hours If a student has taken any of the above courses to meet requirements in other areas of the core curriculum, credit must be taken from the following courses: SOCI 1101, SOCI 1160, ANTH 1102, CS 1000, or any Area E course.
 CRJU 3300, CRJU 3310, CRJU 3401, CRJU 3402, CRJU 3600, CRJU 3700, CRJU 4800 Any CRJU course number 4000 or above (except 4800) may be used as an elective.
 CRJU 4700, CRJU 4900, and CRJU 4910 may each be taken for a maximum of 6 hours.)
-(CRJU 4910 Criminal Justice Internship may be taken as an open elective for 6 to 12 hours of credit).
+(CRJU 4910 Criminal Justice Internship may be taken as an open elective for 3 to 6 hours of credit).
 At least 6 hours of coursework numbered 3000 or above must be taken in a single discipline outside the major.
-Additional Departmental Requirement: The grade earned in each CRJU course taken for the major must be a "C" or better.
+Additional Departmental Requirement:

+The grade earned in each CRJU course taken for the major must be a "C" or better.